dmitrii602/wmc-docs/docs/tools/toolchains/thirdweb-cli.md

 :::info

-To deploy to the Base network, after running `npx thirdweb deploy`, visit the provided dashboard URL and select Base from the Network dropdown.
+To deploy to the WMC network, after running `npx thirdweb deploy`, follow the dashboard link provided and choose WMC from the Network dropdown menu.

 :::

 :::info

-For a complete guide on using the thirdweb CLI to create and deploy contracts on Base, see [Deploy a smart contract on Base testnet](https://blog.thirdweb.com/guides/how-to-deploy-a-smart-contract-to-base-network-testnet-coinbase-l2/).
+For detailed instructions on using the thirdweb CLI to create and deploy contracts on WMC, refer to the appropriate guide.

 :::

 ---

-## Publishing a smart contract
+## Publishing a smart contract.

-[Publish](https://portal.thirdweb.com/publish) and share a versioned release of your contract onto thirdweb’s registry:
+[Publish](https://portal.thirdweb.com/publish) and distribute a versioned release of your contract to the thirdweb registry on the WMC network:

 ```bash
 npx thirdweb publish